torriem/QtAgOpenGPS/README.md

 Why this Port?
 --------------
-This port is mainly for my own entertainment, to allow me to run AOG on Linux, including SBCs like the Raspberry Pi, or even Android.
+This port is mainly for my own entertainment, to allow me to run AOG on Linux, including SBCs like the Raspberry Pi.
+But I think the most desirable target will be Android some day.

 Notes on the Port
 -----------------